 3. Prep your Balloons

 Do you know the saying, quality over quantity?
 Well, that doesn’t apply to balloon garlands.
 Using a variety of sizes in your garland will be sure to set it apart from most.
+The size of the balloons matter!
 I usually stick with 18″, 12″, and 5″ balloons.
 I personally don’t worry too much about the quality of my balloons.
 I’ve bought them from Amazon, Dollar Tree and Walmart and can’t really tell a difference.
 However, I do have a few tricks to make my balloons last and look as if I spent a ton on them.

 Double Stretch and Blow Up Twice